Introduction to Python @staticmethod

 We will pass a age which will be checked and defined it the person is adult or not.
 The code for the program of age and adult function is as follows.

-Our main aim here is to print the age of the person and also to print result is Adult function.
+Our main aim here is to print the age of the person and to print the result in Adult function.
 Started with importing date from datatime module.
 Then we have our class Ex_Per, which has the definition age.
-Then we have our @staticmethod which within itself has our function as is Adult, and our function has the responsibility to check if the given age is greater than 18 or not.
+Then we have our @staticmethod which has our function as an adult, and our function has the responsibility to check if the given age is greater than 18 or not.
 Moving on, when then have declared a simple variable to hold the age, which is 33 for this example.

 Then we have another variable to hold our class and age.
 Finally, with our first print statement, we print the age of the person as sample.age.
 This sample.age can be read as sample which holds the class Ex_Per and within that the age function.
 And our second print statement, we have Ex_Per.isAdult(n_age).
 Our last line will simple print either true or false based on the result of is Adult function.
 The a_age here is the variable that holds our age which is 33.